f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

   :align: center
   :scale: 60%

 Since all r10000 models are running on the same hardware appliance, you can easily upgrade from the r10600 to either the r10800 or r10900 to unlock more performance via a simple license change.
 The r10800 can be upgraded to an r10900 to unlock more performance.
 This is all part of the Pay-as-you-Grow or PAYG strategy for the rSeries appliances.
-There are 3 PAYG tiers within the r10000 series appliances.
+There are 3 PAYG tiers within the r10000 appliance.

 r5000 Series Multitenancy
 ==========================